Cliffs & Alvars Trail System

 The Cliffs & Alvars trail system is located on the north side of the reserve, bordering the Grand River.
-While the ECO Centre trail is open all year round, please note that the rest of the trails in this system are closed to public access annually from November 15 – March 15, as it is a High Risk Zone for roosting Bald Eagles.
+While the ECO Centre and the Grand Trunk trails are open all year round, please note that the rest of the trails in this system are closed to public access annually from November 15 – March 15, as it is a high risk zone for species at risk.

 Bikes are not permitted on the Cliffs and Alvars trail system, with the exception of the Grand Trunk trail, maintained by the City of Cambridge.
-The trails in this system are single track (wide enough for single file hiking) – the narrow trail means an increased risk of collision with other trail users, including groups of school children taking part in rare’s educational programming.
+The trails in this system are single track, wide enough for single file hiking.
+The narrow trail means an increased risk of collision with other trail users, including groups of school children taking part in rare’s educational programming.
 The risks associated with steep cliffs and uneven terrain can be greater for bikers as well.
-For everyone’s safety, we ask that you please adhere to our guidelines.
+Osprey Tower Trail

 The ECO Centre Trail connects rare visitors from the rare ECO Centre to the Grand Trunk Trail (maintained by the City of Cambridge).
 The trail starts just east of rare’s iconic Slit Barn, built in the 1840’s to store hay.
 The stone used to build the barn is dolomitic limestone and contains many visible fossils.